BlueGranite/Microsoft-R-Resources/sql-server-r-services/Tutorial.md

 7. You will now run a very basic logistic regression using the built-in *glm* function on the local data frame and view the coefficients.
 ![](https://raw.githubusercontent.com/BlueGranite/Microsoft-R-Resources/master/sql-server-r-services/tutorial-assets/screenshot-r-05.PNG)
 ![](https://raw.githubusercontent.com/BlueGranite/Microsoft-R-Resources/master/sql-server-r-services/tutorial-assets/screenshot-r-06.PNG)

 8. Now that you've seen the traditional method, you will switch your *compute context* and process data in-database instead of locally.
 You will also change from traditional functions to the ScaleR "rx"-prefixed functions from the RevoScaleR package.
 Run the following code to change your compute context from local to SQL Server.
 ![](https://raw.githubusercontent.com/BlueGranite/Microsoft-R-Resources/master/sql-server-r-services/tutorial-assets/screenshot-r-07.PNG)

+9. Run the following code to build your SQL query.
 ![](https://raw.githubusercontent.com/BlueGranite/Microsoft-R-Resources/master/sql-server-r-services/tutorial-assets/screenshot-r-08.PNG)

+10. The following code using *rxImport()* is here for information more than function. *If* you wanted to bring your data into a local data frame, you can use rxImport with the in-database object.
 ![](https://raw.githubusercontent.com/BlueGranite/Microsoft-R-Resources/master/sql-server-r-services/tutorial-assets/screenshot-r-09.PNG)

+11. Otherwise, run the following code to perform a logistic regression with the SQL compute context using the *rxLogit()* function (equivalent to glm above).
 ![](https://raw.githubusercontent.com/BlueGranite/Microsoft-R-Resources/master/sql-server-r-services/tutorial-assets/screenshot-r-10.PNG)

 ![](https://raw.githubusercontent.com/BlueGranite/Microsoft-R-Resources/master/sql-server-r-services/tutorial-assets/screenshot-r-11.PNG)
 ![](https://raw.githubusercontent.com/BlueGranite/Microsoft-R-Resources/master/sql-server-r-services/tutorial-assets/screenshot-r-12.PNG)
 ![](https://raw.githubusercontent.com/BlueGranite/Microsoft-R-Resources/master/sql-server-r-services/tutorial-assets/screenshot-r-13.PNG)